Alex1899/django-test/README.md

 ## Testing the Endpoint

-You can test the endpoint using `curl` or any HTTP client like Postman.
+You can test the endpoint using `curl`, any HTTP client like Postman or by visiting the url in the browser

 Here's an example of how to test the endpoint using `curl`: